“No man’s life, liberty, or property are safe while the legislature is in session.”

 ~ Mark Twain or Gideon J. Tucker.

-I believe Custody is very misunderstood.
-People frequently come into my office saying they want Sole Custody or Joint Custody or Full Custody or any number of other things.
-However in Texas we don’t even have custody.
+I believe child custody is very misunderstood.
+People frequently come into my office saying they want sole child custody, joint child custody or full child custody or any number of other things.
+However in Texas we don’t even have child custody.
 We have Conservatorship.
 Equally important, Custody and Conservatorship are not the same thing.

 Conservatorship deals with rights and duties.
 It is defined in Chapter 152 of the Texas Family Code.
 For instance, who gets to see the report cards, who should know about and attend the choir concert, who should decide whether or not the child has their tonsils taken out.
 If you believe both parents should play a part in making these decisions, congratulations you believe in Joint Managing Conservatorship which is the standard in Texas.